 Although no sacraments were celebrated due to the absence of priests, the Faith was very much alive — the priests discovered more than 500 Christians and 1,000 catechumens upon their return.

 The 22 Catholic Ugandan martyrs were canonized in 1964 by Blessed Pope Paul VI.
 Additionally, there were 23 Anglican martyrs.
 Their bravery, enthusiasm and joy inspires, especially those whom suffer where the Faith is endangered.

-Her feast day is Oct.
-1.
+Their feast day is June 3.

 Michael R. Heinlein is editor of Simply Catholic.